adhithinm/cse15l-lab-reports/index.md

 #### Step 8: Run the tests, demonstrating that they now succeed

+EDIT: FIXED THE UP ARROW TO BE WRITTEN AS CODE BLOCK

-I used the up arrow to bring back the command and use it again.
+I used the `<up>` arrow to bring back the command and use it again.
 ```
 bash test.sh
 ```